What happens during Christmas in the Netherlands? A guide to the winter holidays

 After Christmas comes a week of calm and peace.

-You can visit museums, stay at home, and rejoice in the fact that darkness is slowly going away and days are starting to get longer while you wait for the New Year — that moment when everyone will rush to make a subscription at the gym and start fresh and clean.
+You can visit museums, stay at home, and rejoice in the fact that darkness is slowly going away and days are starting to get longer while you wait for the New Year — that moment when everyone rushes to make a subscription at the gym and start fresh and clean.

 new-years-eve-amsterdam-bridge-and-fireworks

-The Dutchies are pros when it comes to fireworks!
+Dutchies are pros when it comes to fireworks!
 Image: Depositphotos

 The Dutch are also unaware of the 12 grapes at midnight tradition, but luckily it is easy to find grapes if you would like to do so.